-You Need A Budget (YNAB) is a personal finance software with strong budgeting features.
+You Need A Budget (YNAB) is a personal finance software with strong financial budgeting features.
 The software runs on Windows or Mac computers and has a mobile version for checking your budget and entering transactions when you're not using your computer.
-The mobile apps synchronize transactions entered on your smart phone or tablet with the desktop software using Cloud Sync.
+The mobile apps synchronize transactions entered on your smartphone or tablet with the desktop software using Cloud Sync.

 - Account reconciliation wizard

-- Improved reports that easily drill down to details
+- New reports that easily drill down to details

-You Need A Budget is based on the idea that you should have savings set aside to dip into when unexpected expenses come up, and the software helps you to build this financial cushion if you don't already have it.
-Another great thing about YNAB is that it also helps you move toward paying down and being free of all debt.
+YNAB is based on the idea that you should have savings set aside to dip into when unexpected expenses come up, and the software helps you to build this financial cushion and move toward being debt-free.

-Details at the top of each month column on the budget screen show you money that was not spent and was rolled forward from the previous month, the total overspent in all spending categories the previous month, income that's come into date for the current month and the total amount budgeted in the current month.
+Details at the top of each month column on the budget screen show you money that was not spent and rolled forward from the previous month, the total overspent in all spending categories the previous month, income that's been received to-date for the current month, and the total amount budgeted in the current month.

-You Need A Budget automatically saves changes frequently while you're working in the software using Cloud Sync.
-This feature requires a free DropBox account, and you can share data across all of your computers and use YNAB on any Windows or Mac computer you own.
+YNAB automatically saves changes while you're working in the software using Cloud Sync.
+This feature requires a free Dropbox account, and you can share data across all of your computers and use YNAB on any Windows or Mac computer you own.
 These backups also make it possible to easily roll back to previous data if you mess something up.

-YNAB doesn't offer a ton of reports, but what is included is very useful since the reports have decent options for customizing the data by timeframe, budget categories, payees and by accounts.
-Here are the reports you get: Spending by Category, Spending by Payee, Income vs. Expense and Net Worth.
-Click on slices of a pie chart to get more detailed information, and you can print the reports and export the report data to other programs, such as Microsoft Excel.
+YNAB doesn't offer a ton of reports, but it does include decent options for customizing the data by timeframe, budget categories, payees, and accounts.
+It offers ready-made reports, including Spending by Category, Spending by Payee, Income vs. Expense and Net Worth.
+You can click on slices of a pie chart to get more detailed information, and you can print the reports and export the report data to other programs, such as Microsoft Excel.